drasi-project/docs/docs/content/administrator/observability/_index.md

 ## Setup metrics

 Custom metrics are collected by [Prometheus](https://prometheus.io/), to enable this, install Prometheus into your Kubernetes cluster.
-By default, the operator will configure Prometheus to scrape metrics from the OpenTelemtry collector.
+By default, the operator will configure Prometheus to scrape metrics from the OpenTelemetry collector.
 To publish custom metrics, use the [Prometheus client library](https://prometheus.io/docs/instrumenting/clientlibs/), and push them to `http://otel-collector:4317`

 - Javascript - https://github.com/siimon/prom-client